Muhammad-Hunain/Muhammad-Hunain/README.md

 <!-- ### Hi there 👋 -->

 <!--
-**20sw084/20sw084** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Muhammad-Hunain/Muhammad-Hunain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working at:
-- 🔭 I’m currently studying: B.E SoftWare-Engineering from Mehran-UET Jamshoro
+- 🔭 I’m currently studying: B.S Computer-Science from Mehran-UET Jamshoro
-- 🌱 I’m currently learning: Java
+- 🌱 I’m currently learning: ReactJS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about: Backend related queries.
-- 📫 How to reach me: junaidaslam.muet@gmail.com
+- 📫 How to reach me: hunain29.mem@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->